 CU Boulder recognizes its obligation to redress systemic racism and to foster a campus culture that confronts racism and promotes equity for students, faculty and staff.
-CU Boulder commits to taking a series of immediate actions in advance of the Fall 2020 semester.
+CU Boulder committed to a series of actions outlined below in 2021.

 Update and enhance our faculty and staff hiring practices to achieve greater representation of persons of color in our community and to better express the importance of diversity, equity and inclusion to all who would consider becoming part of our university.